 - Note to Dental Assistants: your two years of experience doesn’t have to be as a CDA, but you must have your CDA when you submit your application.

 *Please note: For international student requirements, contact the Enrollment Services Office at 513-745-5700.

 Acceptance into the program is limited and competitive due to high demand, program difficulty, and other specialized needs.
 There is no limit to amount of times applicants may apply.
 Application for this program is currently closed; keep an eye out for updated admission information and process for the 2020 summer semester.
 Please note: all application requirements must be uploaded by this date in order to be considered for the program, no exceptions.

 - Eligible candidate as defined above

-- Employer or Sponsor (Dentist) commitment that includes a commitment to provide 80 hours of direct supervision on patients within his or her practice.
+- Sponsor (Dentist) commitment that includes a commitment to provide 80 hours of direct supervision on patients within his or her practice.